Electropolishing

 Electropolishing, also known as electrochemical polishing, anodic polishing, or electrolytic polishing (especially in the metallography field), is an electrochemical process that removes material from a metallic workpiece, reducing the surface roughness by levelling micro-peaks and valleys, improving the surface finish.
 Electropolishing is often compared to, but distinctly different from, electrochemical machining.
 It is used to polish, passivate, and deburr metal parts.
 It is often described as the reverse of electroplating.

 It may be used in lieu of abrasive fine polishing in microstructural preparation.

 Mechanism

-Typically, the work-piece is immersed in a temperature-controlled bath of electrolyte and serves as the anode; it is connected to the positive terminal of a DC power supply, the negative terminal being attached to the cathode.
-A current passes from the anode, where metal on the surface is oxidised and dissolved in the electrolyte, to the cathode.
+Typically, the workpiece is immersed in a temperature-controlled bath of electrolyte and serves as the cathode.
 At the cathode, a reduction reaction occurs, which normally produces hydrogen.
+The tiny hydrogen bubbles forming on the surface of the workpiece exert a scrubbing action which can be used to clean and polish the part.
 Electrolytes used for electropolishing are most often concentrated acid solutions such as mixtures of sulfuric acid and phosphoric acid.
 Other electropolishing electrolytes reported in the literature include mixtures of perchloric acid with acetic anhydride (which has caused fatal explosions), and methanolic solutions of sulfuric acid.

 To electropolish a rough surface, the protruding parts of a surface profile must dissolve faster than the recesses.
 This process, referred to as anodic leveling, can be subject to incorrect analysis when measuring the surface topography.
 Anodic dissolution under electropolishing conditions deburrs metal objects due to increased current density on corners and burrs.

 Most importantly, successful electropolishing should operate under diffusion limited constant current plateau, achieved by following current dependence on voltage (polarisation curve), under constant temperature and stirring conditions.